nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ./metro-ansible vsd_ha_upgrade_deploy_1_and_2.yml -vvvv
 ```

 At this point, two VSD nodes have been upgraded.
-You are ready to move on to the first VSC.
 If you experience a failure before the VSD install script runs, retry playbook vsd_ha_upgrade_deploy_1_and_2.yml.
 If that fails again or the failure comes after the VSD install script runs, destroy the VMs manually or use vsd_ha_upgrade_destroy_1_and_2.yml, then retry starting at step 5.

 7. Power off vsd_node3